OpenFn/Miracle-Feet/README.md

 **To add/remove alerts or reminders, update CommCare field names, change opt-in/opt-out conditions, add new CommCare forms that trigger SMS-s, or any other change, contact support@openfn.org.**

-Currently SMS scheduling only happens for CommCare usernames that are explicitly added to the job. **To add a new clinic username to run scheduling for, add it to [`allowedUsernames` list](https://github.com/OpenFn/Miracle-Feet/blob/0bfae75ee8986c975085db6005ce17b40e694b0f/schedule_sms.js#L184)**, for example:

- `const allowedUsernames = ['testClinic1'];`
+SMS scheduling only happens for patients whose Clinic in Salesforce is either in "Actively Supported" or "Temporarily Suspended" status.
+In order to add or remove clinic from the scheduling flow, change the Clinic Status accordingly.

 ### Training